We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Alimony in South Dakota

-Either spouse can seek alimony, or spousal support, in the state of South Dakota.
+Either spouse can seek alimony, or spousal support, in the state of South Dakota during a legal separation.
 The courts may grant temporary, short, or long-term alimony at their discretion.
 South Dakota courts decide on awarding alimony depending on a number of factors.

 - The ability of the requesting spouse to be self-sufficient